Developer Guide

 - Prefix

-is matched using an instance ofGetCommandParser
+/inpor/outpis matched using an instance ofGetCommandParser - The respective

-instance is created and returned - The model is updated such that the filtered list only displays inpatients or outpatients
+GetInpatientCommandorGetOutpatientCommandinstance is created and returned - The model is updated such that the filtered list only displays inpatients or outpatients

-If additional parameters are inputted (e.g. get /inp hello world
+If additional parameters are inputted (e.g. get /inp hello world), the extra parameters will be ignored, similar to

 Ward Number (/wn)